Wisdom of Committees: An Overlooked Approach To Faster and More Accurate Models: Conclusion

-Xiaofang wrote most of the code and paper, and ran all of the experiments.
+Xiaofang wrote most of the code and paper, and ran most of the experiments.
 Elad and Yair advised on formulating the research question and plan.
 Dan generated the predictions of X3D on Kinetics-600.
+Eric conducted the experiments about the calibration of models.
 Kris helped in writing the paper and provided general guidance.